zapier/visual-builder/docs/_docs/basic.md

 Finally, add a connection label to your Zapier integration.
 Zapier always includes the app's name in each account label.
 You can additionally include:

 - Plain text that will be included in every account connection
-- Any information that that users enter in the Zapier authentication form when adding your app, including the username
+- Any information that users enter in the Zapier authentication form when adding your app, such as the username
 - Output fields from your app's authentication test API call

 Fields can be referenced using double curly braces.
 For example, the `username` field would look like {% raw %}`{{username}}`{% endraw %}.